How we’re helping water voles

 Monitoring water voles across the UK – we need you!

 We work with many other people nationwide to ensure we’re doing the best we can to save this species from extinction.
 We know what needs to be done, but we need to monitor our progress properly to be sure of success and to act where it’s needed.
 We can’t do this without you.

-With our partners the Wildlife Trusts, Natural Resources Wales, RSPB, Scottish Natural Heritage, Environment Agency and Natural England, we set up the National Water Vole Monitoring Programme in 2015.
+With the help of our UK Water Vole Steering Group partners the Wildlife Trusts, Natural Resources Wales, RSPB, Scottish Natural Heritage, Environment Agency and Natural England, we set up the National Water Vole Monitoring Programme (NWVMP) in 2015.

 We regularly survey sites across the UK and are creating a water vole conservation community.
 With more of us working together our impact can be even more effective.

 We need to increase our army of volunteers who dedicate some of their free time to search for signs of water vole presence across England, Wales and Scotland.